Supreme Court removes Title 42 oral argument from calendar

 “The government has also recently announced its intent to adopt new Title 8 policies to address the situation at the border once the Title 42 orders end,” it added, referring to the section of the U.S. code that lays out the standard process for removing migrants from the country.

-Immigration advocates have lambasted Title 42 for conflicting with U.S. and international laws dealing with the right to asylum, but both the Trump and Biden administrations have embraced it.
+Immigration advocates have lambasted Title 42 for conflicting with American and international laws dealing with the right to asylum, but both the Trump and Biden administrations have embraced it.

 In April, the Biden administration moved to revoke Title 42, but the decision quickly came under legal challenges that led lower courts to reinstate the policy.